 For Apo Reef boat rental, below is the rate endorsed by Sablayan Tourism Office:

-Things to do in Apo Reef
+Top Things to Do in Apo Reef

 3 days in this island will give you so much time to explore the Natural Park and its underwater marine life.
 However, to marine sea creatures enthusiasts like me it seems that 3 days isn’t enough.
 Hello to my fellow Freedivers out there!
 If you know what I mean, lol.